Depths of Sanity

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious due to the lack of fast travel until late in the game, making backtracking cumbersome.
-While the enemy variety is praised, their poor AI leads to repetitive combat, as many can be easily defeated from a distance, prolonging battles due to their high health pools.
+Players find the grinding aspect of the game to be tedious, primarily due to the lack of fast travel until late in the game, which complicates backtracking.
+While enemy variety is praised, their poor AI leads to repetitive combat, as many can be easily defeated from a distance, resulting in prolonged battles due to their high health.

 “Exploration is fun, but the game decides not to give the player access to fast travel until the last quarter, which makes backtracking very tedious and time-consuming.”

-“Enemies have terrific variety and are wonderfully diverse, and yet hampered by poor AI that makes them tedious to fight.
-That is to say, 90% of them, you can just hang outside their attack zone and shoot them, although they take a long time to kill due to their huge health pools.”
+“Enemies have terrific variety and are wonderfully diverse, and yet hampered by poor AI that makes them tedious to fight -- that is to say, 90% of them, you can just hang outside their attack zone and shoot them, although they take a long time to kill from their huge health pools.”

-Players appreciate the replayability due to the presence of multiple endings, which encourages them to revisit the game for different experiences.
+Players appreciate the replayability of the game due to its multiple endings, which encourage them to revisit the experience for different outcomes.
+Many express a desire to return for another playthrough in the future.

 “There's replay value in the form of multiple endings, and I will go back for another dive sometime in the future.”